Billplz/Billplz-for-Ecwid/README.md

 wget --quiet -O /dev/null https://<Your System URL>/index.php?controller=deletebill
 ```
 You may set it to run every 1 month or every 1 week.
 Otherwise you can access the URL periodically using web-browser

-# Other

-Please open an issue or email to wan@wanzul-hosting.com